Inference on Counterfactual Distributions: Labor Market Institutions and the Distribution of Wages

-The major factors suspected to have an important role in the evolution of the wage distribution between 1979 and 1988 are the minimum wage, whose real value declined by 27 percent, the level of unionization, whose level also declined from 30 percent to 21 percent in our sample, and the composition of the labor force, whose education levels and other characteristics have also changed substantially during this period.
-Thus, following DFL, we decompose the total change in the US wage distribution into the sum of four effects: (1) the effect of a change in minimum wage, (2) the effect of de-unionization, (3) the effect of changes in the composition of the labor force, and (4) the price effect.
-The effect (1) measures changes in the marginal distribution of wages that occur due to a change in the minimum wage; the effects (2) and (3) measure changes in the marginal distribution of wages that occur due to a change in the distribution of a particular factor, having fixed the distribution of other factors at some constant level; the effect (4) measures changes in the marginal distribution of wages that occur due to a change in the wage structure, or conditional distribution of wages given worker characteristics.
+The major factors suspected to have an important role in the evolution of the wage distribution between 1979 and 1988 are the minimum wage, whose real value declined by 27 percent, the level of unionization, whose level declined from 32 percent to 21 percent in our sample, and the characteristics of the labor force, whose education levels and other characteristics changed substantially during this period.
+Thus, following DFL, we decompose the total change in the US wage distribution into the sum of four effects: (1) the effect of the change in minimum wage, (2) the effect of de-unionization, (3) the effect of changes in the characteristics of the labor force other than unionization, and (4) the wage structure effect.
+We stress that this decomposition has a causal interpretation only under additional conditions analogous to the ones laid out in Section 2.3.

-Next we formally define these four effects as differences between appropriately chosen counterfactual distribution functions.
-Let $F_{Y_t,m_s}^{U_r, Z_v}$ denote the counterfactual marginal distribution function of log-wages $Y$ when the wage structure is as in year $t$, the minimum wage, $m,$ is as the level observed for year $s$, the distribution of union status, $U,$ is as the distribution observed in year $r$, and the distribution of other worker characteristics, $Z,$ is as the distribution observed in year $v$.
-We identify and estimate such counterfactual distributions using the procedures described below.
-Given these counterfactual distributions, we can decompose the observed total change in the distribution of wages between 1979 and 1988 into the sum of four effects:
+We formally define these four effects as differences between appropriately chosen counterfactual distributions.
+Let $F_{Y{\langle (t,s)|(r,v)\rangle }}$ denote the counterfactual distribution of log-wages $Y$ when the wage structure is as in year $t$, the minimum wage $M$ is at the level observed in year $s$, the union status $U$ is distributed as in year $r$, and the other worker characteristics $C$ are distributed as in year $v$.
+We use two indexes to refer to the conditional and covariate distributions because we treat the minimum wage as a feature of the conditional distribution and we want to separate union status from the other covariates.
+Given these counterfactual distributions, we can decompose the observed change in the distribution of wages between 1979 (year 0) and 1988 (year 1) into the sum of the previous four effects: {

-The first component is the effect of the change in the minimum wage, the second is the effect of de-unionization, the third is the effect of changes in worker characteristics, and the fourth is the price effect.
-As stated above, we see that the effects (2) and (3) measure changes in the marginal distribution of wages that occur due to a change in the distribution of a particular factor, having fixed the distribution of other factors at some constant level.
-The effect (4) captures changes in the wage structure or conditional distribution of wages given observed characteristics; in particular, it captures the effect of changes in the market returns to workers' characteristics, including education and experience.
-Finally, we discuss the interpretation of the minimum wage effect (1) in detail below.